Monicacyril/user-api-test/README.md

 5. Initialize Jasmine.
 This creates a file at spec/support/jasmine.json
     ```npx jasmine init```
-6. make the following changes in jasmine.json:
+6. make the following changes in jasmine.json: To identify the Js code location genrated by the ts code compiler
     ```"spec_dir": "dist",```
 7. Add test,build and tsc in script to package.json
    ```